KidBourbon/x-chore/README.md

 ✅ Made under the Mobile First design approach.

-✅ The website is also fully responsive to large screen devices such as tablets and desktop PCs.
+✅ The website is also fully responsive to large screen devices, such as tablets and desktop PCs.

 ✅ Deployment with Firebase Hosting.